matthewqian1/fuel-prices/README.md

 # fuel-prices
 # Finding nearest fuel stations

-Displays the nearest gas stations in the suburb that is being searched which sells the fuel type that has been requested
+Displays the gas stations with optimal price and distance from the suburb that is being searched which sells the fuel type that has been requested

 ## Description